 - A commitment to providing each child with their own Independent Advocate

-- Collaborative working partnership between the child, their placing authority, and The Lioncare Group, that ensures the child remains at the center of all we do.
+- Collaborative working partnership between the child, their placing authority, and The Lioncare Group, ensures the child remains at the center of all we do.

 - Regular Permanency Planning meetings to ensure the child’s Care Plan is realised